ShubhamDalvi1999/Meeting-App-Microservice/TROUBLESHOOTING.md

 **Solutions:**
 - Make sure you're using the correct `.dockerignore` files in each service directory
 - On Windows, use `Dockerfile.fixed` for the backend service
-- On Windows, try using Docker Desktop with WSL2 backend for better compatibility
 - Ensure line endings are consistent (LF, not CRLF) in scripts copied to containers

 ### Issue: Docker containers exit immediately after starting